-Outsourcing IT functions like IT infrastructure, software development, data storage and customer support, gives companies the edge they need over their competitors in terms of knowledge, IT expertise and technology innovation.
+Outsourcing IT functions like IT infrastructure, software development services, data storage and customer support, gives companies the edge they need over their competitors in terms of knowledge, IT expertise and technology innovation.
 When other essential business functions are taken care of, these companies have enough and more time at hand to constantly improve offerings and tackle competitive threat.

 Also don’t forget that outsourcing works in a big way since it helps companies cut costs too.

-1) RISE IN MACHINE LEARNING: The ability of computers to learn on their own is something that a lot of industries like healthcare, tech and finance are betting big on.
+1) RISE IN MACHINE LEARNING: The ability of computers to learn on their own is something that a lot of industries like agile software development in healthcare healthcare, tech and finance are betting big on.
 According to a report by Mckinsey, the total investments in Artificial Learning, (of which Machine Learning is part), was around $8-$12 billion.
 Of that, the majority went into machine learning.
 Although last year, machine learning was more about optimising costs and processes, this year its more about creating innovative solutions so that companies can offer more value to their customer.
 As more MI projects are getting integrated with Internet of things and Big Data, things are getting more exciting in this front.
 However, since the cost of such technology projects are high, most firms will want to outsource these projects.

 2) EXPONENTIAL GROWTH IN CLOUD COMPUTING: According to a Cisco report titled “Global Clouding Index”, cloud traffic is expected to grow 3.7 times by 2020.
 With even small and medium enterprises shifting to cloud computing for scalability and cost reduction, the demand for cloud computing is all set to soar in 2018.
 As enterprises increasingly depend on cloud applications to compete for customers, cloud computing is expected to achieve a 50% adoption rate in 2018.